-Risk identification

-Risk Ideniiication Risk management

 Because of its global presence (74 countries), the Group is subject to different tax regulations.

 The Group is exposed to risks arising from the multiplication and complexity of tax standards and changes in tax regulations or their interpretation.

 An increase in existing taxes, the introduction of new taxes, or double taxation concerning in particular corporate income tax, customs duties, import taxes, the repatriation of dividends or social levies, could have an adverse impact on the Company's results.
-In addition, the tax authorities in the countries in which the Group is present carry out tax adisagreement over the interpretation of the regulations.
+In addition, the tax authorities in the countries in which the Group is present carry out tax audits that may lead to additional tax adjustments if there is a disagreement over the interpretation of the regulations.

 These audits may become disputes, and in certain countries, be subject to media coverage that may affect the Group's reputation.

 The Group is located in countries where it exercises a real operational and commercial activity.
 If applicable, the Group's presence in certain so-called "tax haven" countries is justified for operational reasons and the development of its activity, and not exclusively for tax purposes.

 The Tax Department and the Finance Departments, assisted where applicable by external advisors, monitor the changes in tax regulations to ensure that the Group complies with these regulations.

-An international tax monitoring system has been set up.
+An international tax monitoring system has been set up

 The Tax Charter, which was reviewed in 2018 and published worldwide in 2019 sets out the principles of the Group's tax policy.

 L'Oréal ensures that the transactions between Group companies are carried out in compliance with the principle of full competition as defined by the OECD.

 To meet its declarative obligations with respect to the OECD (country by country reporting), the Group has installed tools allowing it to remotely transmit information to the French tax authorities and exchange with foreign administrations.

 The Group has also developed cooperative compliance programmes with certain tax authorities allowing it to limit tax risks.

 Lastly, in an evolving international tax environment, the positions taken by the Group may be questioned and subject to tax audits by the local tax authorities.
 In the event of a dispute or a difference in interpretation with the tax authorities, L'Oréal may legitimately defend its position by using the means of recourse available for its defence.

 A regular review of tax risks carried out by the Group's Tax Department in contact with the local financial teams enables the risks to be assessed, resulting, if applicable, to the recognition of a tax provision.
 The main tax risks are reported to the General Management and presented to the Audit Committee.

-Risk identification The manufacture of cosmetic products depends on the purchase of raw materials and components intended to be used in the composition of products or their packaging.
-A change or an exceptionally sharp increase in the price of these raw materials (particularly petrochemicalbased materials such as plastic resins or silicone, cardboard, aluminium, vegetable oils or their by-products) or energy prices on the world market could have a direct impact on the cost of the cosmetic products and have a limited impact on the gross margin.